irmen/prog8/docs/source/syntaxreference.rst

         cx16.VERA_DATA0 = 255
     }

-A `break` statement cannot occur in an unroll loop, as there is not really a loop to break out of.
+A `break` or `continue` statement cannot occur in an unroll loop, as there is no actual loop to break out of.

 Conditional Execution and Jumps